 The beauty of cooking this way (as opposed to cooking barbecue chicken rotisserie style) is that the inner cavity of the bird gets the same amount of cooking as the outside and this has two effects:-

-In addition, because the chicken is "flat" the thickness of the meat is more uiniform so the cooking time is slightly more flexible.
+In addition, because the chicken is "flat" the thickness of the meat is more uiniform so the cooking time is slightly easier to determine.

 When roasting a whole bird, it's always a compromise between making sure that the meat is cooked through and making sure that the breast isn't dry.
 Grilling a chicken flat takes away a lot of this extra hassle.